-FIG. 4.12.
-Example 9b: Pressure (p), temperature (τ), mass fraction of H2 (z_1) and mass fraction of OH (z_3) computed by the stiff and extremely stiff ADP methods for $1/\varepsilon_1 = 1/\varepsilon_2 = 10^7$.
+FIG. 5.2.
+Example 8b (additional comparison): Density (ρ), pressure (p), temperature (τ) and mass fraction of CH4 (z_1) computed by the ADP and high-order subcell resolution method with the CFL number 0.3 and only 1 reaction ODE time step for $1/\varepsilon_1 = 2 \times 10^5$.

+6. Conclusion

-6. Conclusion In this paper, we have considered inviscid, compressible, reactive flows governed by the Euler equations coupled with a transport equation for the fraction of unburnt gas.
+In this paper, we have considered inviscid, compressible, reactive flows governed by the Euler equations coupled with a transport equation for the fraction of unburnt gas.
 For small reaction times, the chemical reaction may be considered infinitely fast and thus the transport equation has a stiff source term, which can be efficiently treated by projecting the computed solution onto an equilibrium state.
-A straightforward projection however has a major drawback: it may lead to a spurious detonation wave that travels with an nonphysical speed even if the scheme is stable, as we illustrated in our numerical examples.
+A straightforward projection however has a major drawback: it may lead to a spurious detonation wave that travels with a nonphysical speed even if the scheme is stable, as we illustrated in our numerical examples.
 Here, we have shown how the "standard" deterministic projection approach can be modified to provide an accurate approximation for the underlying model.
 As the result, we have designed a simple, robust and stable underresolved method for stiff detonation waves using an accurate deterministic projection (ADP) approach and demonstrated that the proposed computational technique guarantees that the detonation waves will propagate with a physically relevant speed.
-For the stiff waves, when the chemical reaction time scale are not so much faster than the fluid dynamical ones, the chemical reaction may not be considered infinitely fast.
+For the stiff waves, when the chemical reaction time scales are not so much faster than the fluid dynamical ones, the chemical reaction may not be considered infinitely fast.
+Otherwise, many details in the reaction will be hidden.
+For this reason, we extend the proposed ADP method for solving the stiff cases.
+We also extend the ADP method to 1-D and 2-D multispecies waves, including extremely stiff and stiff cases.
+A number of numerical examples have been presented to show the good performance of the proposed ADP method.